redox-os/rfcs/text/0000-io_uring.md

 scheme provides only a top-level file, like `debug:`, which when opened creates a new `io_uring` instance in its _Initial_ state.
-By then writing the create info (`IoUringCreateInfo`) to that file descriptor, the `io_uring` instance transistions into the `Created` state with basic information such as the type of submission and completion entries, and the number of entries.
-In that state, the four memory region can then be mmapped, which are located at the following
+By then writing the create info (`IoUringCreateInfo`) to that file descriptor, the `io_uring` instance transistions into the _Created_ state with basic information such as the type of submission and completion entries, and the number of entries.
+In that state, the four memory regions can then be mmapped, which are located at the following
 offsets:

 ```rust